Mizarul/anarchist-overlay/README.md

 # Anarchist Overlay

 Module for the Foundry VTT, allowing to render arbitrary HTML in a configurable overlay above the canvas for all users simultaneously.
 It also includes a method for getting HTML for mission briefing-like text crawl.
+Additionally, this version can render custom fonts uploaded to your foundry instance by calling the fontfamily inside a line object.
+By default it is set to 'monospace'

 ## Installation